tributemedia/google_reviews_testimonials/README.md

 ### Features
 - Automatically downloads reviews from GMB API and converts them to testimonials.
 - Minimum review star threshold can be configured to have the module filter out reviews based on their amount of stars.
+- Review status page to view queue sizes and other module information.

 ## Installation & Configuration
 Installation steps TBD.